Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

 The earlier draft of this type hit 64 bytes by storing `height_range`, `width_range`, `slope_range` and `lod_distances` as `f16` pairs.
-That bought about two kilobytes — nothing — and cost a decode on both sides, a standing risk that the WGSL `unpack2x16float` path and the Rust packer disagree at some edge value, and a struct with no room to grow.
+That bought about two kilobytes.
+It cost a decode on both sides, a standing risk that the WGSL `unpack2x16float` path and the Rust packer disagree at some edge value, and a struct with no room to grow.

 Packing is the wrong trade for a per-type table.
-It is the right trade for `GpuBladeInstance`, which is per-instance and multiplied by a million.
-For the type descriptor table — tens of entries, permanently hot in L1 — the savings are theoretical and the costs are real.
+It is the right trade for `GpuBladeInstance`, multiplied by a million.
+For the type descriptor table, tens of entries permanently hot in L1, the savings are theoretical and the costs are real.

 #### The WGSL `vec3<f32>` footgun